-Monitoring the Fulfillment of Licence Conditions; Repealing a Licence
+Monitoring the Performance of Licence Conditions; Repealing a Licence

-Article 21 - Monitoring the fulfillment of licence conditions
+Article 21 - Monitoring the performance of licence conditions

-- 1. A licence issuer shall monitor fulfilment of the licence conditions by a licence holder.
-A licence issuer may carry out monitoring unless the above function, under legislation, falls within the competence of other administrative body.
-In the cases provided for by law, a licence issuer may also monitor requirements defined in other normative acts, and the types of liabilities laid down in this Law may be applied for violating those requirements. - 2.
-A licence issuer shall carry out monitoring only by random inspection of fulfillment of the licence conditions and/or by reports regularly submitted by a licence holder. - 3.
-From 1 April to 1 May each year, a licence holder shall submit a report on observing the licence conditions, unless otherwise provided for by law.
-The report shall be submitted to a licence issuer in writing.
-If a licence holder obtains a licence within six months before the reporting period commences, it shall not be required to submit the report to the licence issuer. - 4.
-If submitted report does not clearly declare or show that the licence conditions are observed, the licence issuer may request the licence holder to present information evidencing that the licence conditions are observed within a reasonable timeframe. - 5.
-If a licence holder fails to fulfil the requirement referred to in the fourth paragraph of this article, the liability provided for by legislation shall be imposed on the licence holder. - 6.
-A licence issuer shall monitor fulfilment of the licence conditions only by checking the compliance with the licence conditions.
-A licence issuer may not inspect or request the submission of factual circumstances that are not directly related to observance of the licence conditions by a licence holder. - 7.
-The decision of a licence issuer to carry out random inspection shall be an administrative act.
-The licence issuer shall be required to present the administrative act to the licence holder during random inspection. - 8.
-Based on decision of a licence issuer, representatives of other administrative bodies may also participate in random inspection. - 9.
-A licence issuer shall draw up an inspection report after completing random inspection.
-The report shall be entered into the register maintained by the licence issuer for that purpose. - 10.
-A licence issuer may monitor fulfilment of the licence conditions only once in a calendar year unless otherwise provided for by Law.
+1. A licence issuer shall monitor the performance of the licence conditions by a licence holder.
+A licence issuer may carry out monitoring unless the above function, under legislation, falls within the competence of another administrative body.
+In the cases provided by law, a licence issuer may also monitor requirements defined in other normative acts, and the types of liability established under this Law may be applied for violating those requirements.

+2. A licence issuer shall carry out monitoring only by random inspection of the performance of the licence conditions and/or by reports regularly submitted by a licence holder.

+3. From 1 April to 1 May each year, a licence holder shall submit a report on observing the licence conditions unless otherwise provided for by law.
+The report shall be submitted to the licence issuer in writing.
+If a licence holder obtains a licence within six months before the reporting period commences, it shall not be required to submit the report to the licence issuer.

+4. If a submitted report does not clearly declare or show that the licence conditions are observed, the licence issuer may request the licence holder to present information evidencing that the licence conditions are observed within a reasonable period of time.

+5. If a licence holder fails to fulfil the requirements referred to in the fourth paragraph of this article, the liability provided by legislation shall be imposed on the licence holder.

+6. A licence issuer shall monitor the performance of the licence conditions only by checking compliance with the licence conditions.
+A licence issuer may not inspect or request the submission of factual circumstances that are not directly related to observance of the licence conditions by a licence holder.

+7. The decision of a licence issuer to carry out random inspections shall be an administrative act.
+The licence issuer shall be required to present the administrative act to the licence holder during a random inspection.

+8. Based on the decision of a licence issuer, representatives of other administrative bodies may also participate in a random inspection.

+9. A licence issuer shall draw up an inspection report after completing a random inspection.
+The report shall be entered into the register maintained by the licence issuer for that purpose.

+10. A licence issuer may monitor performance of licence conditions only once in a calendar year unless otherwise provided by Law.